• Skip to primary navigation

 Home » Recipes » Pasta

-This melty, cheesy, saucy, beefy lasagna al ragù uses whole sheets of golden fresh egg pasta layered with tomato and beef white wine sauce, creamy porcini béchamel, grated Grana Padano, and mozzarella cheese.
-It's full of flavor and it's much quicker than making authentic Lasagna Bolognese (which you should also definitely try when you have a bit more time).
-I almost over-baked this one while I was vacuuming the house, but it still turned out incredibly delicious.
-As always, I've included step-by-step recipe photos at the end of the post.
+This melty, cheesy, saucy, beef lasagna with tomato and white wine sauce and porcini béchamel uses whole sheets of golden fresh egg pasta layered with tomato and beef white wine sauce, creamy porcini béchamel, grated Grana Padano, and mozzarella cheese.
+It's full of flavor, and it's much quicker than making authentic Lasagna Bolognese (which you should also definitely try when you have a bit more time).

 adding fresh lasagna sheets to cover the ragù